apicco/trajectory_alignment/wiki/The-trajectory-class.md

 A trajectory contains several attributes:

 * **`.frames()`** is the array of indexes that identify the frames of the original image.
-Frames are temporally spaced by a time interval `delta_t` or by multipes of such time interval.
+Frames are temporally spaced by a time interval `delta_t` or by multiples of such time interval.
 It can be, in fact, that a spot is allowed to be  missing in one or few frames, depending on the linking properties of the tracking algorithm.
 If the time is present, then `.frames()` and `.t()`, which contains the time information, must have the same length.

 * **`.t()`** is the array of time values associated to each frame.
 The array of `.t()` must have the same length as `.frames()`.
 Elements in `.t()` are spaced by `delta_t` or multiples of if.